Henry Wadsworth (actor): Career

 Wadsworth made his first appearance in film in the title role of Howard Lindsay's Tommy in late 1927, following which he went on to appear in films like Applause, made under Paramount production.
 The film also marked Helen Morgan's debut.

 He played minor roles in Operator 13 (alongside Marion Davies) and in Fast and Loose before having a supporting role in W.S.
 Van Dyke's The Thin Man.
 He also appeared in The Voice of Bugle Ann, This Side of Heaven, All-Legit Cast, Mark of the Vampire, Sitting on the Moon, and Dr. Kildare Goes Home.

 Wadsworth was cast in The Big Broadcast series' The Big Broadcast of 1936.

+He joined the US Navy during World War II and served for two and a half years.

 He retired from acting in the late 1950s; his last appearance was in Rodgers and Hammerstein's The Happy Time alongside Leora Dana and Eva Gabor.
-He joined the US Navy during World War II and remained there for two and a half years.